What is values-based investing?

 Values-based investing began as an exclusionary practice, where values often were prioritized over financial performance.
 That story has changed over the past few decades.

-Investors today are fortunate to have more choices and better investment tools, and often seek to achieve the best of both worlds: a values-aligned portfolio that does not necessarily sacrifice financial performance.
-And the escalating climate crisis and societal impact of COVID-19 have vaulted sustainable investing from a niche strategy into the mainstream.
+More choices and better investment tools can help today’s investors achieve the best of both worlds: a values-aligned portfolio that also considers financial performance.
+The escalating climate crisis and societal implications of a post-pandemic world have vaulted sustainable investing from a niche strategy into the mainstream.